lgnbhl/felixl.github.io/_posts/2018-05-09-forecasting.md

 ---
 layout: single
-title: Predicting the Number of Swiss Phone Calls per Hour
+title: Can we Predict the Number of Swiss Phone Calls per Hour?
-excerpt: A time series analysis of the Swisscom Open Data Portal.
+excerpt: Time series analysis and forecasting models using Swisscom Open Data.
 permalink: /forecasting/
 date: 2018-05-09 10:00:00 -0600
 author: lgnbhl